-As you put flowcharts together it also makes steps in a process visible, so you can remove any duplication.
-Documenting your decision making process like this will let you make it more efficient because it is so easy to see where you are taking too long or involving unnecessary people in the process.
+As you put flowcharts together, it also makes the steps in a process visible, so you can remove any duplication.
+Documenting your decision-making process like this will let you make it more efficient because it is so easy to see where you are taking too long or involving unnecessary people in the process.

 You can easily see missing decision points

 Documenting your process lets you see where bits are missing.
-In our IT change team, the first version of the flowchart highlights that sign off for the decision is required by the networks and platform team.
-It’s obvious from writing it down that changes also need approval from the software development team too, but up until that point it wasn’t written down and it wasn’t clear that the team were missing.
+In our IT change team, the first version of the flowchart highlights that the networks and platform team need to sign off for the decision.
+It’s obvious from writing it down that changes also need approval from the software development team too, but up until that point it wasn’t written down and it wasn’t clear that the team were missing out.

 You can make decisions much faster

 If you know exactly what steps are involved you can whizz through them quickly.
 Everyone knows where they are needed in the process and can plan their workload accordingly.
-Plus, you don’t have to think about what to do next; it’s all documented for you.
+What’s more, you don’t have to think about what to do next; it’s all documented for you.

 You avoid having staff as a single point of failure